wincent/pinnacle/README.md

 Pinnacle is written and maintained by Greg Hurrell <greg@hurrell.net>.

+Other contributors that have submitted patches include (in alphabetical order):

+- Kyle Poole

 ## History<a name="pinnacle-history" href="#user-content-pinnacle-history"></a>

+0.2 (not yet released)

+- Added `pinnacle#underline`.

 ### 0.1 (30 March 2016)<a name="pinnacle-01-30-march-2016" href="#user-content-pinnacle-01-30-march-2016"></a>